NTNU-TTO/SFI-AutoShip-COLAV-simulator/README.md

 }
 ```

-If you are using `RRTs` for ship behavior generation in academic work, please also use the following citation:
+If you are using `RRTs` for ship behavior generation in your work, please also use the following citation:
 ```
 @Article{Tengesdal2024csrrt,
   author  = {Trym Tengesdal and Tom A. Pedersen and Tor A. Johansen},